 14 March 2019 – Another success against the cruel keeping of bears in Vietnam: The international animal welfare organisation FOUR PAWS rescued a total of five Asiatic black bears from three different bear farms on 11th and 12th March.
-After their successful rescue, the only thing that still separated the animals from their new life at FOUR PAWS owned BEAR SANCTUARY Ninh Binh, was the 40-hour journey from the north to the south of the country.
+After their successful rescue, the only thing that still separated the animals from their new life at FOUR PAWS owned BEAR SANCTUARY Ninh Binh, was the 48-hour journey from the the south to the north of the country.
 Despite the successful rescue mission, FOUR PAWS still has much work to do: The demand for bear bile for allegedly curative purposes is still high in Asia, although there are alternatives.
 In Vietnam, around 800 bears on bear farms continue to suffer under the most horrible conditions.

 FOUR PAWS succeeded in rescuing five former bile bears - Keo, Lim, Dieu, San and Khoai Lang - from the Vietnamese provinces of Binh Duong and Dong Nai.
 After the bears had been examined before the long transfer, the team travelled over 1,600 kilometres in a 40-hour journey to bring the animals to their new home, BEAR SANCTUARY Ninh Binh.